Instituto Cubano del Arte e Industria Cinematográficos: In the 1970s

 Cuba continues in a circle of underdevelopment.
-The communist Castro government focused on the agricultural development, especially in sugar production, in 1969, which called the Year of the Decisive Effort.
+The communist Castro government focused on agricultural development, especially in sugar production, in 1969, which was called the Year of the Decisive Effort.
 The aim was to produce a ten-million-ton sugar harvest in 1970, which it failed to achieve.
 Due to the sugar production project, the government tightened the control on subsidizing the ICAIC.
 Therefore, Cuba cinema entered a "gray period" in the 1970s.
 ICAIC suffered many problems such as limited financial and technical resources.
-The number of audiences who are willing to go to the theaters decreased due to the growth of the television in the 1970s.
-Comparing to the very productive period of the 1960s, an overall decline in quality exists in the 1970s.
+The number of audiences who were willing to go to the theaters decreased due to the growth of television in the 1970s.
+Compared to the very productive period of the 1960s, an overall decline in quality exists in the 1970s.
 During that decade, some of the young directors trained abroad returned to Cuba and contributed to the Cuban film industry after training.
 Although the films were not extraordinary, it helped maintain the Cuban film industry.
 In 1979, ICAIC establishes International Festival of the New Latin American in Havana.
-This festival is to celebrate the Latin American cinema by gather outstanding directors, producers and people who contributes to Latin American's film industry.
+This festival is to celebrate Latin American cinema by gathering outstanding directors, producers and people who contributes to Latin American's film industry.
 Moreover, it is to bring world attention to cinema from Cuba and the rest of Latin America.

 In the 1980s

 Cuba in the 1980s had not fully escaped the economic legacy of its past.
-Despite of the economic influence, the passion of the ICAIC on education through cinema did not decline.
+Despite the economic influence, the passion of the ICAIC on education through cinema did not decline.
 ICAIC started working on international coproduction with Spain and the Soviet Union.
 During the 1980s, ICAIC has changed the organization structure and formed a separate office only for exhibition and associated activities for educating people.
 Also, the Escuela International de Cine y Televisión (International School of Film and Television) got founded by the ICAIC in 1986.
 Active directors, editors, producers, sound technicians, and other experts from around the world have been invited to this school to share their experience.
 EICTV helps the way for new modes of producing and distributing films, which prepares elites for new generation.
 Those changes point out that the ICAIC is devoted to educate people and draw people’s attention by organizing activities.